learningtapestry/ssdn/docs/architecture-design.md

 In its execution, it will apply the required filters and perform any other required processing, and eventually will push the record to every consumer's storage stream.
 * Authorization will be managed via cross-account IAM roles.
-When a consumer is granted access, it means a trust relationship between the Nucleus instances is established.
+When a consumer is granted access, it means a trust relationship between the SSDN instances is established.
 IAM roles will be created and, from that moment on, the producer will be able to push records into the consumer's storage stream.
 * Since we consider data sharing between instances an internal step, it will be accomplished by